-Aviva Administration Limited (AAL or "the Company"), is a limited company, incorporated under the laws of England and Wales.
+The Company is a limited company, incorporated under the laws of England and Wales.
 It is a wholly owned subsidiary of Aviva plc and is managed as part of its Insurance, Wealth & Retirement (IWR) business.
-The principal activities of the Company are the supply of services to fellow IWR undertakings.
-This includes the processing of payments on behalf of Aviva Life & Pensions UK Limited (UKLAP) for annuities and commissions; and to operate a SIPP and act as a trustee and administrator for a number of pension schemes also provided by UKLAP.
-AAL also undertakes supplementary services for the Wealth business unit within IWR including but not limited to financial promotions; Pensions Consolidation Services (PCS); and lead generation.
+The principal activity of the Company is the provision of corporate administrative services to the IWR business, being Aviva Life Holdings UK Limited (UKLH) and its subsidiaries.